hatim-heffoudhi/aws-sam-typescript-dynamodb-ioc/README.md

 ![image](./schema.png)

-This project contains source code and supporting files for a typescript serverless application which use DDD approche with ioc  that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a DDD typescript serverless application which ioc (injection with decorator)   that you can deploy with the SAM CLI.

-Can we use DDD  ? yes !
-Can we IOC with decorator ? yes !
-Can we use mapper and entities, infrastructure... ? yes !

 It includes the following files and folders :